The Benefice of:

 The services across the Benefice follow a four month cycle.

-Click on the relevant link below for a current PDF file of the services for:- March
+Click on the relevant link below for a current PDF file of the services for:- June July

 SERVICES IN THE BENEFICE THIS WEEK:

-The readings for Palm Sunday, 24th March are:-
+The readings for Sunday 30th June are:-

-"PATHWAYS" EDITION WINTER 2023/2024:
+"PATHWAYS" EDITION SPRING 2024:

 To download the latest copy of Pathways, the magazine for the people of the Diocese of Oxford:- Click Here